Chelsea Joy Eats

 Thai Salmon Salad Bowls | DoYouEvenPaleo.net

 The past week was pretty rocky in my life.
-Last Friday we celebrated my man spouse's birthday, but I could feel that I was getting sick.
+Last Friday we celebrated my husband's birthday, but I could feel that I was getting sick.
 We had an awesome time, but hosting a party and staying up late certainly didn't help me feel any better.
 For five days I struggled with fogginess and sinus pressure.
 And here I was hoping to avoid sickness all winter!

 Then I made a major mistake while working on new recipes last weekend.
 I didn't eject my SD card after importing photos and corrupted the files.
 What, you thought that was a 90's issue that we were all past?
 Do you even remember ever having to eject USBs or other external media before taking them out of your computer?